 Boyhood has very little to do with your average epic on coming of age.
-It does not replicate the classical juvenile drama with its obvious turning points, nor does it follow the main character down the glorious path to becoming a man.
+It does not replicate classical juvenile drama with its obvious turning points, nor does it follow the main character down the glorious path to becoming a man.
 Instead, it registers the process of growing-up in the contemporary world, on the ever-fluid background of the cultural, historical and political reality.
 It is a true anthropological document of our era, recording new reference points on the line of time.
 Although, as Linklater himself noticed in an interview: “I thought there would be more examples in the culture.
 What happened is that it was really only apparent in technology. (…) It’s all in the games, cellphones, computers.
 There is no car that drives by and makes you think, “That’s so 2004!”.
 There are no hairstyles or clothes that really leap out at you. (…) And did a new music style emerge in those 12 years?
 The paradigm was already there.
 It’s an extension of an idea that we’ve already discovered all the major things about our universe – relativity, gravity, the biological aspect of evolution.
 Maybe there are no new areas that will completely blow our minds.” (“Richard Linklater”, Sight and Sound, August 2014, Vo.
 24, Issue 8, p.
 23)

-We observe Mason’s growing-up struggles on the backdrop of the American society with its religious twists, love for guns and nationalist obsession.
+We observe Mason’s growing-up struggles on the backdrop of the American society with its religious twists, love of guns and nationalist obsession.
 The satirical portrayal of the local way of thinking adds to the picture an element of sardonic humour, but most of all serves as an important socio-cultural context, since it is this and no other social background that spurs Mason’s resistance and pushes him to break out from the existent norms and doctrines.
-The need for defense of own individuality comes gradually with contemplation of the ever-present oppressive mechanisms and development of critical thinking towards the environment.
+The need for defence of own individuality comes gradually with contemplation of the ever-present oppressive mechanisms and development of critical thinking towards the environment.

-But then, again, this act of rebellion does not take any spectacular forms which one might expect from a typical movie with such a theme.
+But then, again, this act of rebellion does not take any spectacular forms that one might expect from a typical movie with such a theme.
 Rather than a violent outbreak, it is a peaceful internal battle whose purpose is not to attract anyone’s attention, but to come to terms with oneself.
 The model of a free-thinking dad appears crucial to the young boy’s self-definition.
-It is the live-away-father who introduces Mason to the world of alternative music, shows him how to be a man without turning into a macho and demonstrates that it is possible to be a worthy human being without necessarily following the most popular path.
+It is the live-away-father who introduces Mason to the world of alternative music, shows him how to be a man without turning into a macho and demonstrates that it is possible to be a worthy human without necessarily following the most popular path.
 Having an appreciative dad he can talk to about virtually anything assures Mason in his first serious choices and allows him to establish his own system of values.

 It is precisely this multiple focus (along the protagonist’s juvenile dilemmas we get an opportunity to follow a variety of adolescent and mature characters negotiating their way through the world) that determines the picture’s epic quality.
-Because as much as about growing up, being a child, a boy, a girl, an adult or a parent, Boyhood is about life as a process in which we discover who we really are and what we stand for.
+For as much as about growing up, being a child, a boy, a girl, an adult or a parent, Boyhood is about life as a process in which we discover who we really are and what we stand for.
 As Linklater himself said in an interview, “the film is not trying to capture the big moments.
 It is really trying to capture the small, little parts of life.”
-[The Guardian] These tiny segments of time are preserved by the human mind as impressions and then live inconspicuous in our memory until one day they come to the surface by means of association, causing an acute feeling of nostalgia.
+[The Guardian] These tiny segments of time are preserved by the human mind as impressions, and then live inconspicuous in our memory until one day they come to the surface by means of association, resulting in an acute feeling of nostalgia.
 As far as I am aware, no contemporary motion picture has so far illustrated the passage of time and our perception of it in a more comprehensive and captivating way than Boyhood.
-With charm and humor, fantastic soundtrack (including such indie classics as Do you realize? by The Flaming Lips), beautiful cinematography (Lee Daniel/Shane Kelly) and outstanding cast, Linklater’s new drama is a cinematographic experience not to be missed.
+With charm and humour, fantastic soundtrack (including such indie classics as Do you realize? by The Flaming Lips), beautiful cinematography (Lee Daniel/Shane Kelly) and outstanding cast, Linklater’s new drama is a cinematic experience not to be missed.

 © Anna Bajor-Ciciliati, 2014.
-Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and owner is strictly prohibited.
+Unauthorised use and/or duplication of this material without express and written permission from this blog’s author and owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Anna Bajor-Ciciliati with appropriate and specific direction to the original content.